 3. Japanese Curry

-The Japanese excel at taking a foreign dish and adapting it to local tastes to create something that is uniquely Japanese in character and Japanese curry is a great example.
+The Japanese excel at taking a foreign dish and adapting it to local tastes, evolving it into something that is uniquely Japanese in character.
+Curry is one great example.

 While still clearly recognisable as curry, Japanese curry has a silky and smooth consistency thanks to the roux used to thicken the curry.
 It is also generally sweeter, gentler on the heat factor and more rounded in flavour than the Indian curries they’re derived from.